EpocDotFr/staticjinjaplus/docs/cli.md

 ## `staticjinjaplus serve`

+!!! warning
+    It goes without saying this command is NOT meant for production use.

 Serve the `OUTPUT_DIR` directory using Python's built-in HTTP server, plus a couple improvements:

   - URL rewrite for HTML files is emulated, i.e. both `/about.html` and `/about` will work